edujbarrios/youtubecontrolpanel/README.md

 - **MVC Architecture:** Serves as the core structural pattern, organizing the application into three interconnected components: Model, View, and Controller, to display some information in certain graphs.
 - **Observer Pattern:** Implemented to ensure that changes in the model are consistently reflected in the view, enhancing the reactive nature of the application.
 - **Factory Pattern:** Utilized for creating objects without specifying the exact class of the object that will be created, allowing for greater flexibility and easier maintenance while creating the graphs.
-- **State Pattern:** Allows the application to alter its behavior when its internal state changes, making it more dynamic and responsive while updating the data of the graphs
 - **Strategy Pattern:** Employed to enable a choice of algorithms or processes within the application's modules, promoting modularity and testability, while fetching the data.

 ## ⚙️ Installation & Setup